Excellence at the Heart of Europe

 Intel Technology and Manufacturing Research in Ireland

-Current areas of investigation for the team include: semi-conductor manufacturing (such as advanced process control and energy efficiency) and nanotechnology (including research into nano-materials synthesis and integration, nano-photonics and silicon spintronics).
+Current areas of investigation for the team include: semi-conductor manufacturing (such as advanced process control and predictive maintenance) and nanotechnology (including research into nano-materials synthesis and integration, nano-photonics and silicon spintronics).

 Much research takes place in Ireland, at organisations including:

-- The Centre for Research on Adaptive Nanostructures and Nanodevices (CRANN)
+- The Centre for “Advanced Materials and BioEngineering Research” (AMBER) at the Centre for Research on Adaptive Nanostructures and Nanodevices (CRANN)

-- The EU’s Framework Programme for Research and Technology Development (RTD)
+- The EU’s Collaborative Research Framework Programme (FP) and H2020 Programme for Excellent Science and Industrial Leadership

-Under the direction of Leonard Hobbs, the Intel Technology and Manufacturing Research Team in Ireland makes use of internal Intel Ireland groups as well as Intel-funded research in Irish and European Universities.
-Research is secured through Corporate Affairs Group’s Higher Education & Research programme (in partnership with the Irish Government Agency IRCSET).
+Under the direction of Bernie Capraro, the Intel Technology and Manufacturing Research Team in Ireland makes use of internal Intel Ireland groups as well as Intel-funded research in Irish and European Universities.
+A number of PhD students are co-sponsored by Intel Ireland in conjunction with the Irish Research Council, adding an essential ingredient to our research activities.

-Research carried out at CRANN includes: alternative patterning techniques using self assembly; new memory structures using advanced magnetic layers; breakthrough methods for creating contacts to silicon; and applications for carbon nanotubes in interconnect technology.
+Research carried out by Intel Researchers in Residence at CRANN includes: alternative patterning techniques using self-assembly; new memory structures using advanced magnetic layers; breakthrough methods for creating contacts to silicon; screening of new novel 2D materials for transistor applications; and applications for carbon materials in interconnect technology.

 Collaboration with the Tyndall National Institute